Mergifyio/mergify/docs/source/actions/update.rst

 The ``update`` action updates the pull request against its base branch.
 It works by merging the base branch into the head branch of the pull request.

+It is possible to use this action with a bot.

 .. image:: ../_static/update-branch.png

 Examples